Permissionless-Software-Foundation/cashstack.info/docs/front-end.md

 ## minimal-slp-wallet

 [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet) is a JavaScript library compiled for use in a front end browser app.
 It provides basic wallet functionality for working with BCH and SLP tokens.
 It can be configured to operate on either the Web 2 or Web 3 architecture.
+It also has an instance of [bch-js](https://bchjs.fullstack.cash/) embedded into the library.

 [minimal-avax-wallet](https://www.npmjs.com/package/minimal-avax-wallet) possesses the same functionality and interfaces, but operates on the Avalanche X-Chain blockchain.